najmideraman2000/miniwallet/README.md

 # Technical Assessment: Digital Wallet Microservice

 ## Project Description
-This is a robust Digital Wallet Microservice built with Spring Boot.
+MiniWallet is a robust Digital Wallet Microservice built with Spring Boot.
 It simulates user balances, peer-to-peer fund transfers, and wallet top-ups/debits.

 The emphasis of this architecture is on **data integrity, scalability, and clean API design**.